-Detailed guidance on the methods to calculate financed emissions per asset class is provided in the draft Global Carbon Accounting Standard (PCAF Global 2020), which is under public consultation until September 30, 2020.
+Detailed guidance on the methods to calculate financed emissions per asset class is provided in the Global GHG Accounting and Reporting Standard for the financial industry (PCAF 2020).

 Calculating the portfolio emission intensity is the first step financial institutions need to take to set emissions-based targets.
 This is followed by converging the projected emission intensity to the same level as the sector-specific decarbonization pathway in 2050.